- What is an Employee Provident Fund?

 Employee Provident Fund Interest Rate

-The current interest rate for EPF for the FY 2021-22 is 8.10% p.a..
+The current interest rate for EPF for September 2023 8.15% p.a.
 This interest rate is calculated every month and then transferred to the Employee Provident Fund accounts every year on 31st March.
 The interest earned on EPF is exempted from tax.

 This rate is pre-decided by the Government of India(GOI) along with the Central Board of Trustees(CBT).
 CBT regulates the Act.
 The interest rate which is announced by GOI stays valid for a financial year, i.e. starting from 1st April of one year to 31st march year ending of next year.